 From the eventing team's miss on the podium to favoured crews crashing out of the rowing regatta; the men's sevens being overturned by rugby shockmeisters Japan 14-12, compounded by the loss of Sonny Bill Williams to injury; another loss for the men's Black Sticks; the Football Ferns cleaned out 3-0 by France; the hits just kept coming through the night and into today.
 Sit down and take a deep breath.

 That's sport for you.
 One day it gives, the next it takes away and often with a savage pull.

 There's joy and there's despondency and New Zealand have had the full spectrum in the space of 72 hours.
 The women's sevens were tearful, but still medallists yesterday; 24 hours before that Natalie Rooney couldn't wipe the smile off her face after putting New Zealand, unexpectedly on the medal table.
+Now this.

 Williams suffered a partial Achilles tendon rupture and is gone for up to nine months, his place going to Sione Molia.

 Japan do have form, remember, for upsetting the established order.
 South Africa certainly remember.

 The Brave Blossoms win over the Boks at last year's World Cup stands as the greatest of all cup upsets.
 So have Japan now added another sentence to the notion that they are rugby's most notable rising talent?